 Founding of the CIS

-• Agreements on the establishment of the Commonwealth of Independent States were signed there.
+• The Agreements on the creation of the Commonwealth of Independent States were signed there.

-• The document, which consisted of the Preamble and 14 articles, stated that the Union of Soviet Socialist Republics ceased to exist.
+• The document, which consisted of a Preamble and 14 articles, stated that the Union of Soviet Socialist Republics ceased to exist.

-• However, based on the historical community of peoples, ties between them, taking into account bilateral agreements, the desire for a democratic rule of law, the intention to develop their relations on the basis of mutual recognition and respect for state sovereignty, the parties agreed to form the Commonwealth of Independent States - the CIS.
+• However, based on the historical community of peoples, the ties between them, taking into account bilateral treaties, the desire for a democratic rule of law state, the intention to develop their relations on the basis of mutual recognition and respect state sovereignty, the parties agreed on the formation of the Commonwealth of Independent States - CIS.

 To prevent bloodshed as a result of long-standing conflicts between Georgia and Ossetia, by decision of the CIS countries, Russian peacekeepers were introduced into the territory of South Ossetia.